darklang/dark/backend/testfiles/httphandler/README.md

 ## HOST

-The token "HOST" will be replaced with host the request is being sent to.
+The token "HOST" will be replaced with domain/host the request is being sent to.

-## CANVAS

-The token "CANVAS" will be replaced with the canvas name the request is being sent to.
-This is useful as the tests use different servers for OCaml and F#.